-Venice of America was set to open for business in May, 1905.
+Venice of America was set to open for business in May 1905.
 However, two intense winter storms destroyed the newly constructed 1,200 foot-long pier.
-Over 1,000 workers rebuilt the pier as well as auditorium and a pavilion in time for a 4th of July opening.
+Over 1,000 workers rebuilt the pier as well as an auditorium and a pavilion in time for the 4th of July opening.

 In addition to the aforementioned attractions, Venice of America also boasted an amphitheater, a lagoon, a miniature railroad, ship restaurant, a block of businesses built in the Venitian style and, most famously, the canals.
 Almost 20,000 people showed up, most having arrived on the Pacific Electric Railway red cars from Los Angeles.